paigeweber13/fine-hardware-visualization/README.md

 # Accomplishments:
 ## 2020-03-24 through 2020-03-30
+Main points:
+ - using my "performance_monitor" adds another layer of complexity that makes it hard to debug problems.
+I barely know how to use likwid, and I'm already writing my own library?
+ - have a way to measure usage by ports, but it only kind of works
+   - sometimes, likwid hangs on the part where it analyzes results
+ - instrumenting entire "convolution" program works if you don't have the call to next_group, with some exceptions (see next point)
+ - making the number of iterations a multiple of the number of groups *sometimes* fixes the preceding 2 problems.
+   - this only works sometimes, and seems to work more frequently with lower numbers of groups (the max number of groups I've been able to successfuly do is 6).
+In general, it feels very non-deterministic and it's very frustrating.
+ - vector of doubles is only half the size of a cacheline.
+Considering every operation as one cacheline worth of transfer seems to be the reason those values are higher by a factor of 2.
+But why is vmovapd (move **aligned** packed double) allowing us to move *half* a cacheline worth of data?
+Why am I able to use this intrinsic without error even when I supply an address halfway through a cacheline?
+ - using `operator=` instead of intrinsics gives higher transfer volumes that are closer to manually calculated volumes

 Feeling a little overwhelmed.
 I've struggled this week and it's made me aware of how little I know.
 I feel like I need to learn about:
  - how likwid works.
 Read the documentation and examples.
  - how caching and memory works
+ - how floating-point arithmetic works
  - what exactly other people are doing

 Not to mention actually building this library